ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench/dynamixel_workbench.md

             $ catkin_create_pkg my_dynamixel_workbench_tutorial std_msgs roscpp
             ```

-        1. Create a launch file for the single manager nod
+        1. Create a launch file for the single manager node

             First we need a launch file in launch folder in ***my_dynamixel_workbench_tutorial*** package.
 This launch file connects to the ***dynamixel_workbench_single_manager*** package and sets device name, baudrate and protocol version of a Dynamixel.
 We assume that the Dynamixel is connected to **/dev/ttyUSB0** and baudrate **57600**.
 If not, make sure you set your device name, baudrate and protocol version correctly. **NOTE: IN THIS TUTORIAL, WE USE XM430-W210-R**